ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

     $ sudo vgcreate ghost-hdd /dev/sdc1
     ~~~

-    See how I named each VG related to Ghost and the kind of underlying drive used.
+    See how each VG is named related to Ghost and the kind of underlying drive used.
 Then, with `pvs` you can see how each PV is now assigned to their respective VG:

     ~~~sh
     $ sudo pvs